 Tripling the share of renewables in our energy supply is a tall order, but energy efficiency can make achieving that goal a lot easier.
 By reducing the amount of energy we waste in all sectors – including in our homes and other buildings, as well as in industry and transportation – we can dramatically reduce the total amount of energy we need as well as the amount of fossil fuels we have to burn.
 As noted by the IPCC, steps to improve energy efficiency are “central in keeping 1.5°C within reach” and “critical enabling factors” for minimizing the costs of these climate scenarios.

 The International Energy Agency has done further work in examining the huge role energy efficiency can play in solving our global energy and climate challenge.
 Its “Efficient World Scenario” looks to a 2040 energy system in which all cost-effective energy efficiency improvements (based on current technologies) are made, enabling a world that supports 20% more people, 60% more building space, and doubled GDP for only a marginal increase in energy demand.
 According to the IEA, these actions could deliver 40% of the emissions improvements required to meet the goals of the Paris Agreement.

 Financing innovations will have a huge role to play in accelerating the deployment of these climate solutions.
 According to the IPCC, “Investments in low-carbon energy technologies and energy efficiency would need to approximately double in the next 20 years” to put the world on course for 1.5°C. Similarly, the IEA says “it will be vital to unlock new sources of finance, building on recent innovations” to improve the energy performance of new as well as existing buildings.

-If you’re a contractor, click here to learn more about how Mosaic can help you grow your business – and build a better climate future – with simple, affordable financing for solar energy and energy efficient home improvements.
+Are you a contractor looking to grow your business – and build a better climate future – with access to simple, affordable financing for solar energy and energy efficient home improvements?